Frequently Asked Questions

 How much will the Chromebooks cost?

-The Chromebooks will cost £389.64.
-The price will include a soft branded sleeve, Chrome management license, three year ADT insurance, three year next day replacement warranty, filtering, enrolment and 24 hour device swap out for any breakages or warranty repairs.
+The Chromebook cost is detailed on your personalised letter.
+The price will include a soft branded sleeve, Chrome management license, three year accidental damage and three year next day replacement warranty, filtering, enrolment and 24 hour device swap out for any breakages or warranty repairs.